steventhornton/ParametricMatrixTools/README.md

 - [ListComprehensiveGcd](Documentation/ListComprehensiveGcd.md)
 - [ComprehensiveSquareFreeFactorization](Documentation/ComprehensiveSquareFreeFactorization.md)

 Detailed descriptions of each of these methods can be found in the [Documentation](Documentation) directory.
-An Maple worksheet [Examples.mw](Examples.mw) contains numerous examples of each of the above methods in use.
+A Maple worksheet [Examples.mw](Examples.mw) contains numerous examples of each of the above methods.

 __This package is being actively developed and likely contains bugs :bug:__